eavonius/powerdelivery/create.markdown

 		<br />
 		<h3>Matrix of script blocks</h3>
 		<p>These script blocks are always called in the same order, but depending on the environment
-		the build is targeting, some will be omitted.
+		the build is targeting, some will be skipped over.
 The table below shows a matrix of the order of execution of these blocks (from top to bottom) and which are called in each environment.</p>
 		<table class="table">
 			<tr>